eclipse-chariott/chariott/intent_brokering/tests/README.md

 ./tests/container-e2e-tests-wsl2.sh .
 ```

-This will build the Chariott and KV App Docker images, and run the tests.
+This will build the Intent Brokering and KV App Docker images, and run the tests.

 ## Adding new tests